imgix/react-imgix/README.md

 #### Flexible image rendering

 This component acts dynamically by default.
-The component will try and work out what the size of the image element is before loading an image from the CDN.
-Once it knows the dimensions of the element, it will only load an image at an appropriate size for that element, rather than loading the full-size image.

-react-imgix implements this by rendering nothing on the first render pass, and then trying to work out what the size of the container it will be rendering in.
-Then, it will render a second time with a resized src.
+The component will leverage `srcset` and `sizes` to render the right size image for its container.
+This is an example of this responsive behaviour.

-Nothing has to be configured for this to work, but to work well some styling should be used to set the size of the component rendered.
-Without correct styling the image might render at full-size.
+`sizes` should be set properly for this to work well, and some styling should be used to set the size of the component rendered.
+Without `sizes` and correct styling the image might render at full-size.

 `./styles.css`